Saini-Yogesh/Header-footer-of-Amazon.com/README.md

-#header and footer of Amazon.com
+Header and footer of Amazon.com website